Latest posts

 How to install VMware Tools on Centos 6 with yum

-Introduction Often when managing a large number of systems you want to manage all software installs the same way.
+Often when managing a large number of systems you want to manage all software installs the same way.
+So when it comes to VMware Tools you may not want to follow the official instructions but instead install using yum, especially if you’re automating a large number of headless systems.

 Twenty Fourteen Roundup

-Introduction I’ve decided to finish off the year by writing a roundup of all the technology I’ve used this year.
+I’ve decided to finish off the year by writing a roundup of all the technology I’ve used this year.
+Inspiration taken from sammcj’s “the best of”.

 Run OpenVPN on non-standard port with SELinux and Centos 6